alfredoalvaradoenciso/starter-hugo-academic/content/project/economica/index.md

 ---
 title: Economica
-summary: Co-founder and Director at Economica during 2014.
-Economica is a newspaper printed in magazine-format that focuses on Peruvian economic current affairs and academic research.
+summary: Co founder and Director at Economica during 2014.
+Economica is a newspaper printed in magazine format that focuses on Peruvian economic current affairs and academic research.
 tags:
 date: "2016-04-27T00:00:00Z"